 Education for all

-Approximately 3 million children in Ethiopia are deprived of basic education.
-By expanding educational opportunities for some of the most vulnerable children in Ethiopia, we are working to change this reality.
+Approximately 3 million children in Ethiopia are deprived of basic education, and almost 50% of youth is unemployed.
+By expanding educational opportunities for some of the most vulnerable children and youth in Ethiopia, we are working to change this reality.

-ETHIOPIAID’S AIM: Expand educational opportunities for disadvantaged children.
+ETHIOPIAID’S AIM: Expand educational opportunities for marginalized women, youth and disadvantaged children.

-We are working with partners Hope Enterprise and Cheshire Services to provide educational opportunities for some of the most vulnerable and marginalized children in Ethiopia.
-Our work focuses on reducing the barriers that keep many disadvantaged children out of school.
+We are working with partners to provide educational opportunities for some of the most vulnerable and marginalized youth, children and women in Ethiopia.
+Our work focuses on reducing the barriers that keep many disadvantaged children and youth out of school.

 Hope Enterprises: Vocational Training